 Introduction / History

-The Jatapu are virtually all Hindus, worshiping millions of gods and goddesses.
-The only native god of the Jatapu is Jakeramma, who has one shrine in each village.
-In general, there are no sayings, superstitions, or taboos among the Jatapu.
-There are no idols and sacred places of worship in their homes; neither are there temples in or around the villages.
+The Jatapu are virtually all Hindu.
+The only local god of the Jatapu is Jakeramma, who has one shrine in each village.
+Surprisingly there are no sayings, folk beliefs or taboos among the Jatapu.
+They have hardly any myths about jungle gods, spirits or ghosts.
+There are no idols and sacred places of worship in their homes.
 They offer buffalo in animal sacrifices, but do not eat its meat.
-They have hardly any myths about jungle gods, spirits, or ghosts.
-This is perhaps because they have been stripped of their beautiful forests through "slash and burn" agriculture and commercial exploitation of trees.

-A majority of these precious people have not yet heard a clear presentation of the Gospel.
-Their focus on the family and fatherly love has already prepared their hearts to understand the Father's love for them.
-They simply need to hear the Truth.
+Most of these precious people have not yet heard a clear presentation of the gospel.
+Their focus on the family and fatherly love has already prepared their hearts to understand the Heavenly Father's love for them.
+They simply need to hear the truth.
 Compassionate Christians are needed to minister Life and love to the Jatapu.